-Again, these challenges are bigger than any one recruiter can tackle on their own.
+Again, these challenges are bigger than any single recruiter can tackle on their own.

 Making a success of Candidate Experience: being systematic

 The insights you’ll earn will tell you in whose shop the improvements need to be made.
-That way you’ll avoid finger-pointing – if candidate experience is as serious an undertaking as all the reports say, and the business impact of not acting on it is as costly as the Virgin case paints it, then there’s only one way forward: turn candidate opinion into data and act on it.
-One of our clients Altus Staffing – a successful recruitment company – now run trainings for their consultants based on feedback data.
-This way trainings can be hyper-specific to an individual recruiter and how they can improve candidate experience.
+That way you’ll avoid finger-pointing – if Candidate Experience is as serious an undertaking as all the reports say, and the business impact of not acting on it is as costly as the Virgin case paints it, then there’s only one way forward: turn candidate opinion into data and act on it.
+One of our clients Altus Staffing – a successful recruitment company – now runs training for their consultants based on feedback data.
+This way trainings can be hyper-specific to an individual recruiter and how they can improve Candidate Experience.
 Smart thinking.